cornerstone-consulting/INFIODocs/infio-docs.md

 - Click **Create Data Providers** to save the configuration.

 Once the data providers are configured, you can proceed with further schema conversion steps.

+> **Important Note**: Make sure SQL Server and RDS instance are accessible from the INFIO EC2 instance security group.

 #### **Steps to create a migration project**